currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 ## What's the difference between a _bootstrap_ component and an _entry component_?

-A bootstrapped component _is_ an [entry component](guide/ngmodule-faq#q-entry-component-defined) that Angular loads into the DOM during the bootstrap (application launch) process.
+A bootstrapped component _is_ an [entry component](guide/ngmodule-faq#q-entry-component-defined) that Currin loads into the DOM during the bootstrap (application launch) process.
 Other entry components are loaded dynamically by other means, such as with the router.

 The `@NgModule.bootstrap` property tells the compiler that this is an entry component _and_